Placement of Microservices-based IoT Applications in Fog Computing: A Taxonomy and Future Directions: Introduction

-In contrast to Cloud data centres, Edge/Fog environments consist of distributed, heterogeneous, resource-constrained devices.
+In contrast to Cloud data centres, Fog environments consist of distributed, heterogeneous, resource-constrained devices.
 Thus, deploying a monolithic application onto such devices is less feasible due to their resource demand.
-The scalability of such applications is also limited by the said characteristic of Edge/Fog devices.
-Fine-grained microservices match such environments better due to their modular, loosely coupled nature, which makes the resource requirements of each microservice small enough to be satisfied by the distributed Edge/Fog devices.
-Independent deployability and scalability of such microservices enable them to adjust to dynamic conditions (i.e., device failures, mobility, workload changes, etc.) while utilising limited Fog resources.
-Moreover, these characteristics support dynamic and fast migration of microservices across Fog devices and between Fog and Cloud, thus improving deployment flexibility.
-Thus, MSA demonstrates the potential to utilise Edge/Fog environments and achieve a balance between federated Fog-Cloud usage to improve application performance and meet QoS requirements.
+The scalability of such applications is also limited by the said characteristic of Fog devices.
+Fine-grained microservices match such environments better due to their modular, loosely coupled nature, which makes the resource requirements of each microservice small enough to be satisfied by the distributed resources.
+Independent deployability and scalability of such microservices enable them to adjust to dynamic conditions (i.e., device failures, mobility, workload changes, etc.) while utilising limited resources.
+Moreover, these characteristics support dynamic and fast migration and composition of microservices across distributed resources, thus improving deployment flexibility.
+Thus, MSA demonstrates the potential to utilise Fog environments and achieve a balance between federated Fog and Cloud usage to improve application performance and meet QoS requirements.